Neshadi/Hirunika/README.md

 - 👋 Hi, I’m @Neshadi
 - 👀 I’m interested in Mathematics and Programming
-- 🌱 I’m currently learning at University of Ruhuna
+- 🌱 I’m currently studying at Faculty of Engineering,University of Ruhuna
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Companies which enhance the programming knowledge in best way
-- 📫 How to reach me ...

 <!---
 Neshadi/Neshadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.